Welcome to my Arrghh! Christmas! Series.

 We already seem to have every toy that was ever invented, or at least all of the ones that I am happy to have in my house!
 My kids, especially the little one, really aren’t desperately wishing for anything, because they already have enough.
 So how do we still give them the joy of gifts and abundance at Christmas but not go overboard and drown under the piles of toys?

-I love the ‘something they want, something they need, something to wear, something to read…’ gift giving philosophy I first heard about at Simple Kids.
+I love the ‘something they want, something they need, something to wear, something to read…’ gift giving philosophy.

 This year we will modify it slightly so that they get two gifts from us, probably a want and a need, and then smaller gifts from the angels (read about why Santa sends his angels to our house).
 In their Santa sacks there will be small things from that list… a want, a need (socks and undies!), a book, clothes, something creative, something to eat, something funny and something to share.